dustymabe/summit-2017-container-lab/labs/lab3/chapter3.md

 docker rm $(docker ps -qa)
 ```

-This command will result in a cosmetic error because it is trying to stop a running
+This command will result in a cosmetic error because it is trying to stop running
+containers like the registry and the OpenShift containers that are running.
+These
-container - the registry.
-This can safely be ignored.
+errors can safely be ignored.